capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 post_save.connect(sync_solr, sender=Layer)
 ```

-Import signals in geonode/solr/__init__.py:
+Finally import signals in *geonode/solr/__init__.py*:

 ```python
 import signals
 ```

 ## Test the signal

-Now try updating one of the layer, for example:
+Now to test the layer post_save signal you just created, try updating one of the layer (for this purpose, go the layer page, then click on *Edit Layer* then on *Edit Metadata*)

-Then check if in Solr the metadata you updated were correctly synced:
+Change some of the metadata and then check if in Solr the metadata you updated were correctly synced:

 http://localhost:8983/solr/boston/select?indent=on&q=name:%22shape_1%22&wt=json

+(you need to change the q=name parameter to your layer's name)

 ## Process asynchronously with Celery

+Now you found a great way to run the *layer_to_solr* method without forking GeoNode, but you are still doing a synchronous processing.
+Let's add Celery and RabbitMQ to the mix!

-Add this at the end of geonode/local_settings.py:
+Add this at the end of *geonode/local_settings.py*:

 ```python
 BROKER_URL = 'amqp://guest:guest@localhost:5672//'
 CELERY_ALWAYS_EAGER = False
 ```

-Create this geonode/solr/celery_app.py file:
+*BROKER_URL* is the location where RabbitMQ is running.
+You will send the tasks as the *guest* user.
+In production is recommendable to create a specific user with a strong password.

+Now create this *geonode/solr/celery_app.py* file, which will make your custom tasks discoverable by Celery:

 ```python
 from __future__ import absolute_import